sum1won/summod/README.md

 #### National Changes

 ##### Early Age
-Note:  Some of these changes WILL spillover into other ages where units and spells are shared.

 ###### Arcoscephale, Golden Era

 ###### Ermor, New Faith
 Equites 5 gold discount

 equites sacred shroud 5 gold discount